 Electrical and Computer Engineering Department names Dr. Aaron Hawkins as chair

 New department chair Dr. Aaron Hawkins joined the BYU faculty in 2002.
-He directs the university's cleanroom facility, co-directs a flagship undergraduate research program called IMMERSE, and is a member of the Cancer Research Center for his work on lab-on-a-chip biosensors.
+He directs the university's cleanroom facility and co-directs a flagship undergraduate research program called IMMERSE.
 He is a graduate of California Institute of Technology (BS '94) and University of California, Santa Barbara (PhD '98).

 "Dr. Hawkins’ creative thinking, energetic ability to make things happen, and exceptional record of academic achievement makes him an outstanding appointee," said Dean Jensen.
 "We are excited to see his energy create new opportunities for students and faculty."

 Learn more about Dr. Hawkins on the Hawkins Research Group website.

 Dr. Norman Jones named chair of Civil and Environmental Engineering Department

 Dr. Norman Jones, a BYU graduate (BS '86), joined the BYU faculty in 1991.
 Since obtaining his MS and PhD in Civil Engineering from the University of Texas at Austin, Dr. Jones’ research has focused on groundwater modeling and hydroinfomatics.

 Dr. Jones’ commitment to teaching and research has been recognized through multiple awards from BYU and from his professional community, according to Dean Jensen.
 "His experience and thoughtful leadership style will help his department achieve its objective of preparing students for lifelong service and professional contribution."